AdamKong/Spark-iOS-SDK-Demo-App/README.md

         }
 ```

-Now, we have finished the coding work, and the complete code can be found on Github - https://github.com/ciscospark/Spark-API-Demos/tree/master/Spark-iOS-SDK-Demo-App.
+Now, we have finished the coding work, and the complete code can be found on [Github](https://github.com/ciscospark/Spark-API-Demos/tree/master/Spark-iOS-SDK-Demo-App).
 If you have any questions, please contact devsupport@ciscospark.com 24/7/365 - we’re happy to help all the time!